Ensemble Variational Fokker-Planck Methods for Data Assimilation: The Variational Fokker-Planck approach to data assimilation

-To compute the optimal drift \cref{eq:drift-ensemble}, parametric approximations of the distribution $q_\syt(\x_{0:K})$ are needed.
+To compute the optimal drift \eqref{eq:drift-ensemble}, parametric approximations of the distribution $q_\syt(\x_{0:K})$ are needed.
 Under the approximation that current state probability densities at different physical times are independent, $q_\syt(\x_{0:K}) \approx \prod_{i=0}^{K} q_\syt(\x_i)$, one constructs parametric approximations of $q_\syt(\x_i)$ for each physical time, and computes $\nabla_{\x_i}\log q_\syt(\x[e]_i)$ as in the filtering case.
 Evaluation of the posterior gradient-log-density values $\nabla_{\x_i}\log \PA(\x[e]_{0:K})$ for each physical time $i = 0, \dots, K$ requires computing solution differences $\x_{i+1} - \Model_{i,i+1}(\x_{i})$, and applying adjoint operators $\Madj_{i,i+1}(\x_{i})$.
-The state $\x[e]_{i,\syt}$ of each particle $e$ at each physical time $i$ moves under the flow of a different McKean-Vlasov-It\^{o} process \cref{eq:ito-process-ensemble}, which makes the entire computation highly parallelizable.
-As in \cref{rem:vfps_vs_fdvar}, it is clear that the ``weak-constraint VFPS'' algorithm is equivalent to an ensemble of $\Nens$ {\it coupled} weak-constraint 4D-Var \cite{Sandu_2011_assimilationOverview} runs.
+The state $\x[e]_{i,\syt}$ of each particle $e$ at each physical time $i$ moves under the flow of a different McKean-Vlasov-It\^{o} process \cref{eq:ito-process-ensemble}, which makes the entire computation highly parallelizable. {As in \cref{rem:En4dvar}, the ensemble of ``weak-constraint'' 4D-Var analyses with perturbed observations is exact only when the posterior is Gaussian.}